Ordnung muss sein: Abstract

 \section{Abstract}

 For any length category, we establish a set of rules (necessary and sufficient) that ensure a partial order on the isomorphism classes of simple objects such that the category is equivalent to the category of finite dimensional representations of this partially ordered set.
+Equivalently, we characterise the length categories that arise as categories of modules over a sheaf of division rings on a finite $T_0$-space.